Persecution of Buddhists: Sasanian Empire

-Painting of an underground meditation chamber's lunette.The Sarvāstivādin vihāra of Tapa Shotor, period VI (350-450).
+Painting of an underground meditation chamber's lunette.
+The Sarvāstivādin vihāra of Tapa Shotor, period VI (350–450).

-In the 3rd century, the Sasanian Empire overran Bactria, overthrowing Kushan Empire.
+In the 3rd century, the Sasanian Empire overran Bactria, overthrowing the Kushan Empire.
 Although strong supporters of Zoroastrianism, the Sasanians tolerated Buddhism and allowed the construction of more vihāras.
 It was during their rule that Lokottaravādins erected the two Buddhas of Bamiyan.

 During the second half of the third century, Kartir, the Zoroastrian mowbadān-mowbad of the Empire, dominated the state's official religious policy.
 He ordered the destruction of several Buddhist monasteries in Afghanistan, since the amalgam of Buddhism and Zoroastrianism manifested in the form of Buddha-Mazda appeared to him as heresy.
 Buddhism quickly recovered after his death.

 Hepthalites

 Central Asian and Northwestern Indian Buddhism weakened following the Hephthalites invasion, who followed traditional religious practices as well as Manichaeism.
 Around 440, they conquered Sogdia then conquered Gandhara and pushed on into the Indo-Gangetic Plain.
-King Mihirakula, who ruled starting in 515, suppressed Buddhism, destroying monasteries as far as what is now Allahabad before his son reversed the policy.

 Hun invasions (6th century)

-Chinese scholars traveling through the region between the 5th and 8th centuries, such as Faxian, Xuanzang, Yijing, Hui-sheng, and Sung-Yun, began to speak of a decline of the Buddhist Sangha in the Northwestern parts of Indian subcontinent, especially in the wake of the Hun invasion from central Asia in the 6th century CE.
+Chinese scholars traveling through the region between the 5th and 8th centuries, such as Faxian, Xuanzang, Yijing, Hui-sheng, and Sung-Yun, began to speak of a decline of the Buddhist Sangha in the Northwestern parts of the Indian subcontinent, especially in the wake of the Hun invasion from central Asia in the 6th century CE.
 Xuanzang wrote that numerous monasteries in north-western India had been reduced to ruins by the Huns.

-The Hun ruler Mihirakula, who ruled from 515 CE in north-western region (modern Afghanistan, Pakistan and north India), suppressed Buddhism as well.
+The Alchon Hun ruler Mihirakula, who ruled from 515 CE in the north-western region (modern Afghanistan, Pakistan and north India), suppressed Buddhism as well.
 He did this by destroying monasteries as far away as modern-day Prayagraj.